fuad-miftah/fuad-miftah/README.md

-I'm currently software enginnering bachelor degree student on AASTU.
+4'th year software engineering student at AASTU.

 <!--
 **fuad-miftah/fuad-miftah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.